Remi-dee/trellolite/README.md

 - [x] Drag and drop columns to reorder them on the board
 - [x] Task Summary with OpenAI GPT
 - [x] Avatar support for user profiles
+- [x]  Use Zustand to manage the application's state
+- [x] Simplify state management with Zustand's lightweight API
+- [x] Improve performance and scalability with Zustand's efficient updates

 ## POST MVP
 - [ ] Create new columns